 How Much Will The Payout Be?

 The first thing your insurer will do is calculate the “pre-accident value” of your car.
 Essentially, how much would your car or bike be worth on the current market if you’d sold it, instead of crashing it?
 Once they have a value, you will be offered a payout in cash.
 This value will be the pre-accident value, less excess that is applicable in your situation.
 You will have the opportunity to dispute the offer if you think your vehicle is worth more than your insurer has valued it at, but if you’re going to go down the dispute route, be prepared to provide your insurer with examples of other vehicles of a similar age, spec and engine size currently for sale at a higher price than the value your vehicle has been assigned.
 If you take the payout, your insurer retains your car or bike for salvage.
 Depending on the vehicle damage, you can expect your car to either be sold to a salvage company for resale for repair and/or scrap.
+Your location can also have an impact of the payout, which differs depending on locations, for example a car accident lawyer in Denver may quote differently to those in London, UK.

 Can I Repair My Vehicle Myself?